praveenkumardec89/aws-elb-spring-boot/README.md

 Not Done Yet.
 ------------
-* Havent completely written the Unit test because of the limited time.
+* Haven't completely written the Unit test because of the limited time.